TIYDC/newline-assistant/README.md

-# TIYO Assistant (TA)
+# The Newline Assistant (TA)

-This is a chrome extension to assist with The Iron Yard Online for instructors.
+This is a chrome extension to assist with The Iron Yard's Newline for instructors.
 Think of it as your digital TA.

 * [Using this extension](#using-this-extension)
   * [Install It](#install-it)